Need to talk? Call 1800 882 436.

 Take opportunities to carry your baby in a sling, or to just cuddle them.
 Cuddling skin-to-skin can help settle your baby and help you bond.

-For information and support, you can call the Australian Breastfeeding Association on 1800 mum 2 mum or 1800 686 268.
+For information and support on breastfeeding you can talk to the Australian Breastfeeding Association on 1800 mum 2 mum or 1800 686 268.

 Speak to a maternal child health nurse